 Castle Rock's Legacy Water Projects were designed to secure our water future by focusing on renewable water solutions.
-We cut the ribbon on one of those projects this year.
+We cut the ribbon on one of those projects in 2013.
 The Plum Creek Water Purification Facility (PCWPF) is capable of purifying a wide range of water supplies into top-quality drinking water.
-This facility opened in 2013 and gave us a chance to demonstrate innovative thinking as we utilized the best technology available.
+This facility gave us a chance to demonstrate innovative thinking as we utilized the best technology available.
 This strategic plan continues the tradition behind our Legacy Water Projects of drawing on the most innovative solutions.

 We will continue to be an industry leader focusing on customer satisfaction and delivering outstanding quality and value.
 The plan will also ensure that we continue to partner closely with the community, our neighbors and the region as we work to provide, yet conserve, this critical resource.
-Much of this will be demonstrated as we move ahead with our partners on the other two Legacy Water Projects - Reuter-Hess Reservoir and working with other statewide partners to bring renewable water from other sources to the Town.
+Much of this will be demonstrated as we move ahead with our partners on the other Legacy Water Projects working with other statewide partners to bring renewable water from other sources to the Town.